What do you do with a Religion degree?

 Rev. Matthew L. Kelley has a BA in Religion and Political Science from Butler University, a Master of Divinity from Vanderbilt University, and is currently pursuing a Doctor of Ministry from Candler School of Theology.
 He is an ordained Elder in the Tennessee Conference of the United Methodist Church and currently serves as Lead Pastor of Arlington United Methodist Church in Nashville TN.
 Matt has written for a wide variety of print and online publications.
 He blogs at The Truth as Best I Know It.

 When classroom studies intersect with real life, the most educational experiences can take place.

-"I double majored in Religion and Political Science at Butler, and the joke among my friends was that my studies were "unconstitutional", since church and state are supposed to be separate.
+“I double majored in Religion and Political Science at Butler, and the joke among my friends was that my studies were “unconstitutional\

 Kathleen is a 2014 Butler alum who graduated with high honors in Religion and a second major in Anthropology.
 Watch Kathleen hit the streets to help the homeless in Indianapolis.

 “I started my freshman year at Butler University as an Early Childhood Education major.
 My first semester I took a few education classes and a Religions of the World class with Dr. Hege, just to get the Text and Ideas requirement under my belt.
 On the first day of class, Dr. Hege was going over the syllabus and the course material sounded fascinating.
 He told us about a project, where we would be split into groups, given a specific religion to visit the place of worship, and present our experience to the class.
 My group was assigned Hinduism and was to visit the Temple the next week.
 After that experience, I was sold on being a Religion major.
 Meeting the people and learning about their belief system and how they live their lives based on that belief system was incredibly eye-opening.